Cybersecurity Work Instruction (WI-007)

 In addition to this work instruction, you may also be interested in the following blog articles and webinars related to cybersecurity and or software verification and validation:

-Photo of Bhoomika 300x300 Cybersecurity Work Instruction (WI 007)Bhoomika Joyappa joined Medical Device Academy as an Associate Regulatory Consultant in April 2021.
+Photo of Bhoomika 300x300 Cybersecurity Work Instruction (WI 007)Bhoomika Joyappa joined Medical Device Academy in April 2021.
+She is now a Sr. Regulatory Consultant at our company.
 She has a Master’s Degree in Biomedical/Medical Engineering from The City University of New York.
 Prior to joining Medical Device Academy she worked as a regulatory affairs intern and completed a training program in regulatory affairs at Duke University School of Medicine.
 She also has previous experience as a SAS programmer and technical writer for Huawei.
 She is passionate about regulatory affairs, and she is making an immediate positive contribution to our clients by already completing her first few 510k submissions and developing cybersecurity checklists for our clients to help with cybersecurity documentation required by the FDA.
 She can be reached via email.

 Leave a Reply